v8/v8.dev/src/docs/torque.md

 Labels are a mechanism for exceptional exit from a `macro`.
 They map 1:1 to CSA labels and are added as `CodeStubAssemblerLabels*`-typed parameters to the C++ method generated for the `macro`.
 Their exact semantics are discussed below, but for the purpose of a `macro` declartion, the comma-separated list of a `macro`'s labels is optionally provided with the `labels` keywords and positioned after the `macro`'s parameter lists and return type.

-Here’s an example from `base.tq` of an external and Torque-defined `macro`s:
+Here’s an example from `base.tq` of external and Torque-defined `macro`s:

 ```torque
 extern macro BranchIfFastJSArrayForCopy(Object, Context): never